djeada/Linux-Notes/notes/file_system.md

+## Files and Filesystems

+In Unix, files and filesystems are fundamental components of the operating system's structure.
+A file is a collection of data stored on disk, which can include anything from text documents and images to executable programs.
+Files are organized within directories in a hierarchical structure, allowing for efficient data management and retrieval.

+A filesystem, on the other hand, is a method and data structure that the operating system uses to manage files on a disk or partition.
+It provides a way to store, retrieve, and organize files, supporting features like file permissions, links, and metadata.
+Common Unix filesystems include ext4, XFS, and Btrfs, each offering different capabilities and optimizations.
+Understanding these concepts is essential for managing data and system resources effectively in a Unix environment.

-## Types of Files in a UNIX Filesystem
+### Types of Files in a UNIX Filesystem

-UNIX and UNIX-like systems, including Linux, organize files in a hierarchical structure called a filesystem.
+Unix and Unix-like systems, including Linux, organize files in a hierarchical structure called a filesystem.
 Files can be classified based on their purpose, storage method, and visibility.

-### Classification Based on Purpose
+#### Classification Based on Purpose

-1. **Ordinary Files**: These are the most common type of files, containing text, data, or program code.
-They can't contain other files or directories.
+1. **Ordinary files** are the most common type, containing text, data, or program code.
+They cannot contain other files or directories.

-2. **Directory Files**: These files are essentially folders used to organize other files.
-The root directory (`/`) is the top-level directory of the entire filesystem.
-Individual users' files are typically stored in their respective home directories (e.g., `/home/adam/`).
+2. **Directory files** function as folders to organize other files, with the root directory (`/`) being the top-level directory of the entire filesystem.
+Users' files are usually stored in their respective home directories, such as `/home/adam/`.

-3. **Device Files**: These special files represent hardware devices as if they were files.
-Block-oriented devices, like hard drives, transfer data in large blocks, while character-oriented devices, like keyboards or modems, handle data one byte at a time.
+3. **Device files** represent hardware devices as if they were files.
+Block-oriented devices, like hard drives, transfer data in large blocks, whereas character-oriented devices, such as keyboards or modems, handle data one byte at a time.

-4. **Link Files**: These are references to other files.
-Hard links are essentially duplicates of the original file, behaving exactly the same.
-In contrast, soft links (or symbolic links) are indirect pointers to a file or directory, similar to shortcuts in Windows.
+4. **Link files** serve as references to other files.
+Hard links are essentially duplicates of the original file and behave identically, while soft links (or symbolic links) act as indirect pointers to a file or directory, similar to shortcuts in Windows.

-### Classification Based on Storage
+#### Classification Based on Storage

-1. **Regular Files**: These files, containing text, data, or program code, are stored directly in the file system.
+1. **Regular files** contain text, data, or program code and are stored directly in the file system.

-2. **Virtual Files**: These files provide an interface to other programs or the kernel.
-They don't contain traditional data but rather information about processes and system parameters (found in directories like `/proc` and `/sys`).
+2. **Virtual files** provide an interface to other programs or the kernel.
+They do not contain traditional data but rather information about processes and system parameters, typically found in directories like `/proc` and `/sys`.

-3. **Remote Files**: These are files stored on a remote Network File System (NFS) server.
+3. **Remote files** are stored on a remote Network File System (NFS) server.
 They can be accessed and manipulated as if they were stored locally.

 ### Classification Based on Visibility

-1. **Visible Files**: These files are visible when you list the contents of a directory using commands like `ls`.
+1. **Visible files** are displayed when you list the contents of a directory using commands like `ls`.

-2. **Hidden Files**: These files aren't displayed when listing a directory's contents in a standard way.
+2. **Hidden files** are not displayed in a standard directory listing.
 They start with a period (`.`) and typically store configuration data or system files.
 They can be revealed using the `ls -a` command.

-### Note About File Names
+#### Note About File Names

 Filenames are case-sensitive.
 This means the operating system treats "Test," "TEST," and "test" as different files.
 Also, most file types in Linux are determined by file content and not by the file extension, unlike systems like Windows.

-### Special Directory Names
+#### Special Directory Names

-Certain directory names have a special meaning:
+In a filesystem, certain directory names have special meanings that simplify navigation and file management:

-1. `./` refers to the current directory.
-This is often used when running a script or binary in the current directory, like `./script.sh`.
+1. The `./` notation refers to the current directory, meaning the directory where you are presently located.
+It is commonly used when executing a script or a program located in the current directory.
+For instance, if you have a script named `script.sh` in the current directory, you can run it using `./script.sh`.
+This tells the system to look for `script.sh` in the current directory.

-2. `../` refers to the parent directory, the directory above the current one in the filesystem hierarchy.
+2. The `../` notation refers to the parent directory, which is the directory one level up from the current directory in the filesystem hierarchy.
+It is useful for navigating upwards in the directory structure.
+For example, if you are in `/home/user/Documents` and you use `cd ../`, you will move up to `/home/user`.

-3. `~/` is a shortcut that refers to the current user's home directory.
-For example, `~/Documents` would lead to the Documents directory in the current user's home directory.
+3. The `~/` notation is a shorthand for the current user's home directory.
+The home directory is a personal space allocated to a user where personal files and settings are stored.
+For example, `~/Documents` would refer to the `Documents` directory within the home directory of the current user.
+This is especially useful for referencing files and directories in a user's home space without needing to specify the full path.

+These notations provide a convenient way to navigate and manage files and directories efficiently in a command-line environment.
+They are particularly useful in scripting and automation tasks, where paths need to be specified dynamically or relative to the current context.

-## Directory Structure
+### Directory Structure

 Linux organizes everything within a single directory hierarchy that starts with the root directory (`/`).